starsite/FileMaker-Swift/README.md

 This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
 Each function is paired with an example.
 Everything shown below is part of `DataAPI.swift`, in this repo.

+If you already use SwiftFM or want to support the project, you can:

+Contribute socially, by giving SwiftFM a ⭐️ on GitHub or telling people about it Contribute financially, by clicking the `Sponsor` on the top right of this page Hire me to build an iOS app for your company 🥰
+Hire me to build an iOS app for one of your FileMaker clients (if something like this is out of reach for your agency)

 ---

 ### 🚨 FileMaker v19